MostlyFocusedMike/rust-practice/rust-notes.md

 # check install and version
 cargo --version

-# make a new file
+# make a new project
 cargo new hello_cargo

+# initialize an existing project
+mk example
+cd example
+cago init
 ```
 - this command makes a new cargo project, with a `.toml` file and a src folder, with `main.rs`. it also uses git, which you can configure if you want to, but likely never will.